samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

         * database name: `postgres`

 > **_NOTE_**
-> - Under the local DB setup on dbeaver, in Database/postgres/schemes directory, create `raw_github` and `raw_finance`.
+> - Under the local DB setup on dbeaver, in the Database/postgres/schemes directory, create `raw_github` and `raw_finance`.
 Due to the fact that the data is read-only, we will be copying the data manually from `remote` to `local`, and you can follow the instructions in the documentation [here](https://dbeaver.com/docs/dbeaver/Data-migration/).
 Also, we do not have write access to the DB, so we cannot explore DBT to automatically write models and create new tables on the remote DB.

 * Compile the DBT models to debug and verify the SQL structure
 ```